jrargent/notetaker/README.md

 The following HTML routes should be created:

-    GET /notes should return the notes.html file.
+    GET /notes should return the notes.html file. -DONE

-    GET * should return the index.html file.
+    GET * should return the index.html file. -DONE

 The following API routes should be created: